 GAS MONITORING IN AUTOMOTIVE INDUSTRY

-The automotive industry is in the centre of genuine interest for most people everywhere in the world.
-It has a high impact on both employment and economy.
-It is also a major pollution contributor and thus one of the most regulated industries in the world.
+The automotive industry is a major air pollution contributor and thus one of the most regulated industries in the world.

 Several gas monitoring techniques are widely used in the automotive industry for measuring vehicle emissions.
 Typical applications include live on-board exhaust monitoring (CO, CO2, N2O, NOx, formaldehyde, acetaldehyde, oxygen and moisture), analysis of raw and dilute exhaust gas from the engine and tailpipe with gas-bags (CO2, N2O, NOx, CH4, EtOH, THC, H2S, SO2, NH3, formaldehyde and acetaldehyde), diesel Selective Catalytic Reduction (SCR) after-treatment monitoring (NH3) and the Sealed Housing for Evaporative Determination (SHED).